foodSquare/angular-meals/README.md

 # takeFood
-App for take a photo and answer some question about food.
-Languages used to build the app: material-angular, bootstrap and jquery
+App for take a photo and answer some questions about your feeding.

+#material-design
+#angularJS
+#jquery
+#javascript
+#css
+#html